Shafts of the Purest Light

 Top 10 things not to do in a job interview

 We've been asking local employers for tips on what to do in an interview – and, of course, what not to do!
-Here are our top 10 not to do in that all-important job interview.
+Here are our top 10 not

-read more
+read more »

 photo shows woman leaping whilst holding flowing coloured streamers out behind her - to give the impression of moving forwards through re training after being made redundant